joshjoshuap/joshjoshuap/README.md

 <h2> 😃 Who I Am </h2>
 <h3>
 A self-taught person that love to explore and to study.
 Willing to learn and passionate to do task.
-Having interest in programming since senior high in a ICT strand then taking BSIT in college to continuously learn and understand my field and expertise.
-Always seek for new knowledge and best experience to develop my personal growth and skills.
+Having interest in programming since senior high in a ICT strand then taking BSIT in college to continuously learn and understand my field.
+Always seek for new knowledge as well as best experience to develop my personal growth and skills.

 </h3>